devopsdays/devopsdays-web/themes/devopsdays-theme/REFERENCE.md

 ## Other Settings

 ### Social Sharing Image
 An event can create a sharing image for use on social media (when the url is shared on Facebook, for instance).
-This image must be named `sharing.jpg` and located in the `static/events/YYYY-CITY/sharing/` directory.
+This image can be either PNG or JPG and must be located in the `static/events/YYYY-CITY/sharing/` directory.
 It should be a minimum 1200 x 630px, and use ratio: 1.91:1.
+To set the overall sharing image for the event, set the `sharing_image` field in the `YYYY-CITY.yml` data file.
+To set a custom sharing image on a per-page basis (for example, on an individual speaker's page), set the `sharing_image` field in the page's frontmatter.

 ## Shortcodes